Living With Borderline Personality Disorder: How To Lead A Satisfying, Fulfilling Life

 Most people with BPD can recall numerous negative experiences from their childhoods.
 Sometimes they blame their caretakers, but often they would blame themselves for what happened to them.

-If they experienced abused, they might see themselves as deserving the abuse.
+If they experienced abuse, they might see themselves as deserving of the abuse.
 As a result, they learn to loathe the very essence of their beings.

 Try taking the same perspective for yourself.
 Consider how some of the things you blame yourself for aren’t really your fault.